Mhadley27/first-siem-deployment/README.md

 Adding Vulnerability Detection and Compliance Auditing to My SIEM

 Introduction
-My name is Maryanne Hadley, and I am a cybersecurity professional driven by one core purpose — building digital environments where threats don’t stand a chance.
+My name is Maryanne Hadley, and I am a cybersecurity professional driven by one core purpose — building digital environments where threats don't stand a chance.

 My path into cybersecurity was built on curiosity, determination, and an unwillingness to accept the status quo.
 Fascinated by the way systems communicate and where they become vulnerable, I pursued hands-on training in network security, threat intelligence, and incident management.
 What sets me apart isn’t just what I know — it’s how I think.
 I approach every system the way an attacker would, so I can defend it the way a protector must.
 Through rigorous study and real-world application, I developed the technical skills to monitor enterprise-level networks, identify vulnerabilities before they’re exploited, contain active threats, and translate complex security risks into clear, actionable strategies for teams at every level of an organization. response.
 I didn’t just want to understand technology — I wanted to protect it.
 My original plan for this sprint had nothing to do with vulnerability scanning.
 I was going to bolt Sysmon onto my Windows endpoint and dig into process-level visibility.
 Somewhere along the way, a different question started nagging at me instead: forget “can I see what a process did” for a second — do I even know what's broken on these machines to begin with?